This page presents some common questions around use of named-user licenses with CloudBees CD (CloudBees Flow)

 - D)The administrator finds the user in the Administration/Users page and clicks on the “Register” button

 Note: For some customers, AD/LDAP services may contain 1000’s of users.
-While the associated usernames and groups are loaded into the Flow system at start time, these users are not defined to be “active users” of the Flow system until some action has been taken.
+While the associated usernames and groups are loaded into the CloudBees CD (CloudBees Flow) system at start time, these users are not defined to be “active users” of the CloudBees CD (CloudBees Flow) system until some action has been taken.

 2) What happens when we have used up all our named user licenses?